 The Farmer’s Almanac has a page that you can use to determine your first frost in the fall.
 Enter your area and check the date of the first frost.

-From there, just look at the seed packets to find out the days to harvest and then plant those which will fit into the time frame you have left until the frost.
+From there, just look at the seed packets to find out the days to harvest and then plant those that will fit into the time frame you have left until the frost.

 Vegetables that you plant in the fall can often also be planted in early spring.
 See my list of the best cold hardy vegetables and when to plant them for best harvests.

-Planting cold weather loving vegetables is just one of the items of things to do on my fall gardening checklist.
-There are lots of others, too.
+Planting cold-weather-loving vegetables is just one of the items of things to do on my fall gardening checklist.

-Here are some vegetables that should work well for most zones.
-They like the cold and some don’t even mind the frost.
-If you plant them now, you’ll be enjoying fresh garden veggies in a few months, even when the temperatures are much colder.
+Here are some vegetables to plant for fall that work well for most zones.
+They like the cold, and some don’t even mind the frost.
+If you plant them in late summer, you’ll be enjoying fresh garden vegetables in a few months, even when the temperatures are much colder.

-These veggies can take as little as one month (or less in the case of radishes) to mature.
+At the top of my list of the best vegetables to plant in fall are radishes.
+They can take as little as 3 weeks to mature.
 They will also survive a light frost, so they are a great choice for fall.

-Coming in second place are lettuce, Swiss Chard, Kale and collage greens.
-They take about 40 days, so there is still time to plant these in most zones.
+Coming in second place are lettuce, Swiss chard, kale, and collard greens.
+These are good fall vegetables to grow because they take about 40 days to mature, so there is still time to plant these in most zones.

-Kale and collard green will keep going even after the colder weather, so these are a sure bet.
-I discovered the taste of Swiss Chard for the first time last year and it’s one of my very favorites now.
+Kale and collard greens will keep going even after the colder weather, so these are a sure bet.
+I discovered the taste of Swiss Chard for the first time last year, and it’s one of my favorite vegetables to grow now.

 Find out more about growing Swiss chard here.

-Beets and cabbage take two months to harvest but the will take temps down to the 20 degrees F which makes them perfect for fall gardens.
+Beets and cabbage take two months to harvest, but they can withstand temperatures down to 20 degrees F, which makes them one of the best fall vegetables to grow.

 Garlic